omegastrux/nodriver-cf-verify/readme.md

 # nodriver-cf-verify

-A lightweight async extension for `nodriver` to detect and verify Cloudflare Turnstile challenges.
+A lightweight, asynchronous extension for **nodriver** and **zendriver** that detects and verifies Cloudflare Turnstile challenges.

 ## 🚀 Description

-`nodriver-cf-verify` is a simple plugin for the `nodriver` project.
+`nodriver-cf-verify` is a lightweight plugin for the **nodriver** and **zendriver** projects.

-It automatically detects if a webpage is protected by a Cloudflare Turnstile challenge and attempts to verify it using the browser automation interface provided by nodriver.
+It automatically detects whether a webpage is protected by a Cloudflare Turnstile challenge and attempts to verify it using the browser automation interfaces provided by **nodriver** or **zendriver**.

-This extension is useful when automating headless access to pages protected by Cloudflare's JS-based or iframe-based turnstiles.
+This extension is particularly useful for automating headless access to pages protected by Cloudflare's JavaScript- or iframe-based Turnstiles.

 ## ✅ Features

-- Detects Cloudflare protection scripts
+- Detects Cloudflare protection scripts.
-- Locates the embedded Turnstile iframe
+- Locates the embedded Turnstile iframe.
-- Simulates a click on the challenge
+- Simulates a click on the challenge.
-- Works asynchronously using `asyncio`
+- Works asynchronously using `asyncio`.
-- Supports retrying with configurable intervals
+- Supports retrying with configurable intervals.
+- Provides support for the `nodriver` and `zendriver` libraries.

 ## ⚙️ Requirements

 - Python 3.9+
 - `nodriver`
+- `zendriver` (optional, if preferred over `nodriver`)
-- `asyncio` (standard lib)
+- `asyncio` (standard library)

 ## 📦 Installation

-Install the required dependencies using pip:
+Install the required dependencies using pip (this will install `nodriver` and `zendriver`):
 - pip install -r requirements.txt

-Make sure `nodriver` is available in your environment.
+Make sure `nodriver` or `zendriver` is available in your environment.

 You can also install it manually:
 - pip install nodriver
+- pip install zendriver (optional, if preferred over `nodriver`)

-## 💻 Example Usage
+## 💻 Example Usage with `nodriver` library

 ```python
 import nodriver, time